House in limbo as Jordan continues speaker bid despite stiff GOP resistance – KION546

 House in limbo as Jordan continues speaker bid despite stiff GOP resistance

-(CNN) — The House remains paralyzed with no end in sight to the Republican leadership crisis as GOP Rep. Jim Jordan of Ohio continues his bid for speaker despite facing stiff resistance.
+(CNN) — The House remains paralyzed with no end in sight to the Republican leadership crisis as Rep. Jim Jordan continues his bid for speaker despite facing stiff resistance.

 The Ohio Republican, who has made a name for himself as a hardline conservative agitator, has so far vowed to stay in the race despite two failed votes for the gavel.
-The House could hold a third vote for speaker as soon as Thursday afternoon, though no vote has been officially scheduled yet.
+The House could hold a third vote for speaker as soon as Thursday afternoon and Jordan told reporters there would be a vote Thursday, though nothing has been officially scheduled.

+The House GOP conference will meet at 11 a.m.
+ET behind close doors to discuss next steps, Jordan told reporters.

+Multiple GOP sources told CNN that Jordan is bleeding votes and is poised to lose even more Republicans if he goes through with a third ballot.
+One GOP opponent says there are about 30 GOP no votes as of Thursday morning.

 Tensions are rising among House Republicans as pressure grows to find a way to resolve the standoff.
 In a sign of growing opposition to his candidacy, Jordan fared worse in a second round of voting on Wednesday than he had in the first vote a day earlier.

+Rep. Warren Davidson, a close ally of Jordan’s and fellow Ohio Republican, told reporters Thursday morning that the GOP conference needs more time to heal following the historic ousting of then-Speaker Kevin McCarthy more than two weeks ago.
+At the time, eight House Republicans – as well as the entirety of the present and voting Democratic caucus – were able to force out McCarthy in a historic move, known as the motion to vacate the chair.

+“So it’s all these things about the past,” Davidson said.
+“It’s not actual objections to Jim Jordan being speaker.
+So I really do feel like we have to find a way to heal, and sometimes it takes time to heal.”

-After Wednesday’s failed speaker vote, a number of Republicans who oppose Jordan made clear they won’t be swayed and some expressed outrage over what they described as a pressure campaign against them by Jordan allies.
+But some of Jordan’s opponents say his supporters are doing little to tamp down tensions and in some cases making it worse.
+After Wednesday’s failed speaker vote, a number of Republicans who oppose Jordan expressed outrage over what they described as a pressure campaign against them by Jordan allies – and made clear they won’t be swayed.
+Several Republicans who opposed Jordan said they are experiencing angry calls, menacing messages and even death threats since casting their votes.
+Jordan on Wednesday condemned the death threats, saying “it’s just wrong.”

 The House remains effectively frozen as Republicans have failed to coalesce around a viable alternative to Kevin McCarthy after the former speaker was ousted in a historic vote by a group of conservative hardliners.